Department of Health and Exercise Science - MS Athletic Training

 Laurie Dwyer, MS

 The Commission on Accreditation of Athletic Training Education (CAATE) has mandated that the entry-level degree to enter into the Athletic Training profession will move from a Bachelor’s to a Master’s degree by 2022.
 Thus, eventually without a Master’s degree a student will not be able to sit for the national Board of Certification Exam, which is the gatekeeper to practicing within the Athletic Training profession.
-Rowan University is pleased to announce that it has developed an MSAT curriculum planned to begin in the summer of 2016.
-All Fall 2016 incoming freshman will be required to complete the 5 year Master’s Program.
-Current students (defined as expected graduation dates from May 2016-2019 cohorts) will have the choice to complete the Bachelor’s or the Master’s degree.
-Please see the Future MSAT link on the left column
+Rowan University is pleased to announce that it has developed an MSAT curriculum.

 The mission of the RUATP is to provide a challenging and dynamic learning environment for the professional preparation of students so that they not only master the competencies and proficiencies needed to become an entry-level certified athletic trainer, but are equipped to be at a level of competency and professionalism which puts them among the most proficient graduates in the country.

-The goals of the RUATEP program are fourfold:
+The goals of the MSAT program are fourfold:

-- to challenge students to become competent athletic trainers.
+1. To challenge students to become competent and expert Athletic Trainers.

 Faculty and Staff Commitment to Athletic Training Students